hoijui/oho/README.txt

 Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/MultimediaViewer) and place the file(s) in a directory called MultimediaViewer in your extensions/ folder.
 Add the following code at the bottom of your LocalSettings.php: wfLoadExtension( 'MultimediaViewer' );
-Yes Done – Navigate to Special:Version on your wiki to verify that the extension is successfully installed.
+Yes Done â€“ Navigate to Special:Version on your wiki to verify that the extension is successfully installed.

 	18-OATHAuth
 1-Download(https://www.mediawiki.org/wiki/Special:ExtensionDistributor/OATHAuth) and place the file(s) in a directory called OATHAuth in your extensions/ folder.